macOS

 Step 3: Setting up environment variables

-To configure easifem and to get snippets it is better to clone the git repository from github.com/easifem/config
+To configure easifem and to get snippets it is better to clone the git repository from github.com/easifem/config to $HOME/.config/easifem by using following.

 git clone https://github.com/easifem/config.git ~/.config/easifem